Assistant Professor of History

 Wednesday 4-5 pm or by appointment.

 Adam Mestyan is a historian of the modern Middle East.
-His first monograph Arab Patriotism - The Ideology and Culture of Power in Late Ottoman Egypt (Princeton University Press, 2017; order it on Amazon) presents the essential backstory about the birth of nationalism in Egypt and the Ottoman Empire.
+His first monograph is Arab Patriotism - The Ideology and Culture of Power in Late Ottoman Egypt (Princeton University Press, 2017; order it on Amazon).
 Previously he taught at Oxford University and was a Junior Fellow at the Society of Fellows, Harvard University, and held a fellowship at EUME program of the Wissenschaftskolleg zu Berlin (Institute of Advanced Studies, Berlin).
 His next scheduled major publication is Magical History and Muslim Printing in Nineteenth-Century Cairo (Cairo: Ifao, 2019).
 His present project is entitled Modern Arab Kingship.

 In addition, Mestyan has been writing essays about Islam and nationalism in the Arab world, the social transformation in the late Ottoman Empire, Arabic theater history, Eastern European Orientalism, the theory and practice of archives and the origins of the Arabic public sphere.
-He also supervises a digital humanities project: Jara'id - A Chronology of Nineteenth-Century Periodicals in Arabic.
+Finally, he also supervises a digital humanities project: Jara'id - A Chronology of Nineteenth-Century Periodicals in Arabic.

 Mestyan, A. "“I Have To Disguise Myself”: Orientalism, Gyula Germanus, and pilgrimage as cultural capital, 1935–1965."
 In The Hajj and Europe in the Age of Empire, 217-239.
 Leiden: Brill, November 2016.
 (Essay) Open Access Copy